-- Google Wifi can create a mesh network only with Google Nest Wifi, Google Wifi, and OnHub* routers.
+- Google Wifi can create a mesh network only with Google Nest Wifi and Google Wifi routers and points.
 If you have a non-compatible router (such as a Cisco, Linksys, or Netgear router), it won't mesh with your Google Wifi points.

-- Google Wifi will work with most connected wireless devices including tablets, printers, and smart appliances.
+- Google Wifi works with most connected wireless devices including tablets, printers, and smart appliances.
 Although most devices are compatible with Google Wifi, there are a few that aren't.